tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 Rust is the best general-purpose language for the new world of AI-driven development.
 That includes building web applications or any server application, really.
 The role of libraries and frameworks in this new world is still up in the air.
+The cost of ditching a library or framework and using a bespoke solution has gone down, but not disappeared entirely.
 They will continue to play a substantial, but slightly different role.
 Well-defined conventions and abstractions will help the LLM work faster, with fewer tokens and fewer errors.
 That is fundamentally why I am still pushing for a batteries-included framework for Rust.

 I partnered with Julien, who has been leading the front-end design of Topcoat while I mostly focus on Toasty and the DB layer.
 We are still figuring out